jmass-ggg/FarmTwin/README.md

 ## 🌍 The Problem

-Farmers make important decisions about crops, planting time, water, and climate risks, but the environmental data needed for those decisions is scattered across different platforms.
+Farmers around the world make critical decisions about crops, planting periods, water, and climate risks.

+However, the information needed to make these decisions is often scattered across **weather services, satellite systems, soil databases, climate datasets, and terrain models**.

-FarmTwin brings those data sources together and converts them into **farm-specific, explainable recommendations**.
+FarmTwin brings these signals together and converts them into **farm-specific, explainable recommendations**.

+### 📊 Why This Matters

+Climate and disaster events create major agricultural losses worldwide.

+According to the **UN Food and Agriculture Organization (FAO)**, disasters caused approximately **$3.8 trillion in crop and livestock production losses over the last 30 years — around $123 billion per year on average**.

+FarmTwin was built around a simple idea:

+> **Environmental data already exists.
+The challenge is turning it into useful decisions for an individual farm.**

 ---

-## 📊 Why This Matters

-Climate shocks already create major agricultural losses in Kenya.
-During the **2024 floods**, the agriculture sector recorded about **KES 34.9 billion in physical damage** and **KES 84.8 billion in production losses**.

-Farmers still have to make planting, water, and climate-risk decisions using information spread across weather services, satellite systems, soil databases, and climate datasets.

-**FarmTwin was built to bring these signals together at the individual farm level and turn them into practical, explainable decisions.**

----

 ## 💡 How FarmTwin Works

 1. Draw or select a farm on the map.
+2. FarmTwin identifies the farm's geographic area.
-2. FarmTwin collects environmental data for that location.
+3. Environmental data is collected for that location.
-3. The data is combined into a **Farm Digital Twin**.
+4. The data is combined into a **Farm Digital Twin**.
-4. FarmTwin's engines analyze crop suitability, water needs, and climate risks.
+5. Decision engines analyze crop suitability, water requirements, and climate risks.
-5. The system produces crop recommendations and a 12-month planting plan.
+6. FarmTwin generates recommendations and an annual crop plan.

 ![FarmTwin System Flow](photos/workflow.png)